SolarHive

 What is Community Solar?

-While researching, we also discovered this promising model called Community Solar.
+While researching, we also discovered a model called Community Solar, and this is how it works.

 1